 The senior secured notes are subject to the same Debt to EBITDA ratio and EBITDA to interest expense ratio described above under the credit facility.
-The Company is subject to a third financial covenant in the senior secured note agreement, whereby Whitecap's borrowing base may not be less than \$750 million.
-As of March 31, 2017, the Company was compliant with all covenants provided for in the lending agreement.
+The Company is subject to a third financial covenant in the senior secured note agreements, whereby Whitecap's Borrowing Base may not be less than \$750 million.
+As of June 30, 2017, the Company was compliant with all covenants provided for in the lending agreements.